 “It’s in the national discourse right now,” Gibbons said.
 “There are lots of conversations about things like statues and what they represent and don’t represent.
 So it seems especially significant in the time that we find ourselves that we are erecting symbols of that which we believe in.”

-Lynchburg College’s chaplain and director of church relations, the Rev. Stephanie McLemore, added, “It’s a symbol of who we are here and our commitment to diversity.”
+University of Lynchburg’s chaplain and director of church relations, the Rev. Stephanie McLemore, added, “It’s a symbol of who we are here and our commitment to diversity.”

 In conjunction with the peace pole dedication, Chisato Tada, international student advisor at LC, will launch a campus-wide challenge to craft 1,000 origami cranes in celebration of the peace pole and of International Education Week, which will be observed September 25 to 29.